bcit-ltc/infrastructure-documentation/docs/1_container-development/pipeline-overview.md

 ### Project init

-`Project init` checks to see if the project has any *project access tokens*, any deployment packages, and any deployment package trigger tokens.
-If it finds that any of these are missing, it creates them.
+`Project init` checks to see if the project has any *project access tokens*; if it finds that any of these are missing, it creates them.

 ### Gather info